ibm-cloud-docs/watsonxdata/explor-buck-obj.md

 - **Exploring bucket objects in list view**

 1. Click the name of bucket that you want to explore.
-Bucket information window opens.
+The bucket information page opens.
 2. Click **Objects**.

 - **Exploring bucket objects in topology view**

 1. Click the bucket that you want to explore.
-Bucket information window opens.
+The bucket information page opens.
 2. Click **Objects**.